ClickHouse/clickhouse-docs/docs/tutorial.md

 ## What to Expect from This Tutorial?

 In this tutorial, you will create a table and insert a large dataset (two million rows of the [New York taxi data](./en/example-datasets/nyc-taxi.md)).
-Then you will execute queries on the dataset, including an example of how to use a Dictionary to perform a JOIN in ClickHouse.
+Then you will execute queries on the dataset, including an example of how to create a dictionary from an external data source and use it to perform a JOIN.

 :::note
 This tutorial assumes you have already the ClickHouse server up and running [as described in the Quick Start](./quick-start.mdx).